-Participating as a DREFF volunteer is a one-of-a-kind experience that allows participants to meet other volunteers and interact with the DREFF team, producers, sponsors and other respected figures in the fields of film and environment.
-Volunteers must be 18 years of age or over, and will be selected based on availability and competency in the given area.
+Volunteers must be 18 years of age or over, and will be selected on the basis of availability and competency in the given area.

-The third edition of the Festival will feature screenings of over 20 national and international documentary films in Santo Domingo, San Francisco de Macorís, Santiago, Punta Cana, Baní, San Juan de la Maguana, Puerto Plata and Sosúa.
+This third edition of the Festival will screen more than twenty national and international documentary films in Santo Domingo, San Francisco de Macorís, Santiago, Punta Cana, Baní, San Juan de la Maguana, Puerto Plata and Sosúa.

-All of the screenings, panel presentations, workshops and training sessions are open to the public and free of charge.
-The international environmental and cinematographic event will also feature awareness raising activities in all eight screening sites.
+All of the film screenings, panel discussions, workshops and training sessions are open to the public and free of charge.
+In addition, this international film and environmental event will feature awareness raising activities at all eight of the screening venues.

-Since 2011, DREFF has worked towards raising awareness and deepening the understanding of environmental issues among Dominican audiences, while celebrating the beauty and diversity of the country’s natural heritage.
-The Festival offers insights into attitudes and actions that contribute to the appreciation, conservation and sustainable use of the planet.
+Since 2011, the DREFF has worked to raise awareness and deepen understanding of environmental issues among Dominican audiences, while celebrating the beauty and diversity of the Dominican Republic’s natural heritage.
+In addition, the Festival provides information and proposals that contribute to the appreciation, conservation and sustainable use of the planet.

-Through screening a diverse selection of high quality films on matters of environmental concern, and by bringing together youth, scholars, experts, activists, filmmakers, representatives of the public, private and non-governmental institutions and the general public, the Festival promotes programs and projects that contribute to environmental protection, conservation and sustainability.
+With the screening of a diverse selection of high quality films on issues of environmental concern, and by bringing together young people, scholars, experts, activists, filmmakers, representatives of the public, private and non-governmental institutions and the general public, the Festival promotes programs and projects that contribute to environmental protection, conservation and sustainability.